|

 Donate Towards Comunity and Individual Growth

 The United Way CN Tower Climb will occur over the first weekend of November, this Saturday, from November 2 and Sunday, November 3.
 Your small steps can make a huge difference for local communities.
-Join United Way at UP 2019 as thousands of people climb 1,776 steps to the top of the CN
+Join United Way at UP 2019 as thousands of people climb 1,776 steps to the top of the CN Tower and help communities rise from poverty to possibility.
+Choosing to climb is your way of taking positive action and showing your local love.

-Registration fees: all MAC participants will receive a 25% discount off the registration fee by using the special discount code up2019mac.
-The registration fee is $10 for students (18 years and under) and $20 for adults.
-To register, visit here.
 Minimum-fundraising requirements: To be eligible to climb, each participant must raise and submit the following fundraising minimums by your event day: $60 for students, and $100 for all other climbers.
 As always, 100% of funds raised will go directly to United Way’s ongoing work in fighting poverty across our region.

-To invest in the future leaders of tomorrow please donate here.
-Will you step #UP4Community this November?
+To invest in the future leaders of tomorrow please donate

 A heartfelt thank you to our generous Donors!